-To configure MicroEJ SDK to a custom settings file (usually from an offline repository):
+To configure MMM to a custom settings file (usually from an offline repository):

-- 1. Select Window > Preferences > Ivy > Settings , - 2.
-Set Ivy settings path to a custom ivysettings.xml settings file,

-3. Click on Apply and Close button
+- 1. Set Settings file to a custom ivysettings.xml settings file, - 2.
+Click on Apply and Close button

 If the workspace is not empty, it is recommended to trigger a full resolution and rebuild all the projects using this new repository configuration: